 Figure 4.9 below describes the percentage of households owning a radio by district.
-In Musanze district, 59.4% of households own a radio.
-The national average is 46.7%: in urban areas it is 50.7% and in rural areas 45.9%.
-The top-ranked district on this indicator is Nyagatare district (69.5%).
+In Nyamasheke district, 52.3% of households own a radio; the national average is 60.3% and the Western Province average is 51.7%.
+Nyamasheke is ranked fourth last among all districts by percentage of population owning a radio.
+Among all districts, the top-ranked district on this indicator is Nyagatare with 69.5%; the lowest ranked is Rubavu with 45.9%.

-Figure 4.9 Percentage of households owning radio set, by district
+Figure 4.9 Percentage of households owning a radio set, by district